Uniquely Distinguished Boarding Schools

 By Taylor Smith

-The boarding school experience is unique to each individual student and school.
-For some, the setting or architecture may be a defining feature — encouraging students, faculty, and alumni to dream big.
-For other institutions, traditions hold a special place in the heart of each graduate — a perpetuation of history, pride, and scholarly achievements.
-While some of the schools described here believe in the importance of a single-sex high school education, all of them hope to instill in their students a passion for collaboration.
+The high school experience is unique to each individual student and school.
+For some, the setting or architecture may be a defining feature – encouraging students, faculty, and alumni to dream big.
+For other institutions, traditions hold a special place in the heart of each graduate – sports, meritorious academic records, having their photos taken for their high school prom (by a prominent boston headshot photographer or someone similar), etc., it is a perpetuation of history, pride, and scholarly achievements While some of the schools described here believe in the importance of a single-sex high school education, all of them hope to instill in their students a passion for collaboration.
 Perhaps one of these high schools is well-suited to your family.

 Avon Old Farms School